 Post Mount Sinai: The Burning Bush to the Giving of the Torah The Burning Bush described in this week’s Torah portion has become the archetypal symbol of the divine call to action.
 Referred to in theology as a theophany, the bush was… Read More

-Post Jacob’s Deathbed vision of the Messiah Before dying, Jacob blesses his sons in a burst of prophetic vision, blessing Judah as the father of the Davidic dynasty by saying, “The scepter shall not depart from Yehuda,… Read More
+Post Jacob’s Deathbed vision of the Messiah Before dying, Jacob blesses his sons in a burst of prophetic vision, blessing Judah as the father of the Davidic dynasty by saying: In this verse, the Hebrew word for… Read More

 Post Jacob’s Redeeming Angel More than any other character in the Bible, Jacob encounters angels.
 In his nighttime vision after fleeing Esau, Jacob sees angels ascending and descending a ladder to heaven.
 Upon returning,… Read More